1jour1vin

 Wine rated (2021 guide) 95/100

-Dark, intense, purple and beautiful color.
-Very aromatic, refined, subtle and fragrant nose, with pure, ripe fruit.
-Ultra-smooth on the palate, delicious and dense in the middle, particularly aromatic, the wine caresses the palate with its velvety texture and savory flavors.
-It finishes long, delicately woven with dreamy tannins.
-2027-2045
+A deep, intense, beautiful purple color.
+The nose is highly aromatic, refined, subtle, and fragrant, with pure, ripe fruit.
+Ultra-smooth on the palate at first, delicious and dense in the mid-palate, and particularly aromatic, the wine caresses the palate with its velvety, flavorful texture.
+It finishes long, delicately structured with dreamy tannins.
+2027–2045

 Wine Green